create3000/x_ite/docs/_posts/what's-new.md

 categories: []
 tags: [New, Releases]
 ---
+## X_ITE v8.14.0 Released

+*Leipzig, 1th October 2023:* We right now released a new version.

+### New Features

+* Implemented a KTX texture loader for ImageCubeMapTexture, ImageTexture, and ImageTexture3D.
+* ImageCubeMapTexture can now load panorama images.
+* Implemented EnvironmentLight node.

 ## X_ITE v8.10.0 Released

 *Leipzig, 17th July 2023:* We right now released a new version.